L-Lamont/ml-dist/pytorch/README.md

 ### Venv
-`torchrun` is used to start multiple versions of the training script on a single node, each script then uses a unique GPU to run on and communication between them is controlled by the `rdzv_endpoint` and `rdzv_backend` torchrun arguments.
+`torchrun` is used to start multiple versions of the training script on a single server, each script then uses a unique GPU to run on and communication between them is controlled by the `rdzv_endpoint` and `rdzv_backend` torchrun arguments.
-To launch for multiple nodes we prepend the `mpirun` command to that which then launches a copy of torchrun per node and training continues the same as before.
-An important thing to remember is that the number of tasks per node (controlled by `#SBATCH --ntasks-per-node`) is always 1 and the number of GPUs used per node is controlled via the torchrun arguments.
+To launch for multiple servers we prepend the `mpirun` command to that which then launches a copy of torchrun per server and training continues the same as before.
+An important thing to remember is that the number of tasks per server (controlled by `#SBATCH --ntasks-per-node`) is always 1 and the number of GPUs used per server is controlled via the torchrun arguments.

 ### Apptainer
 If you are using Apptainer you now need to launch torchrun inside of a